 A standard keyboard where the letter on each key is large and bold.

 A basic calculator where large numbers are displayed on the screen and on the keypad.

 The Franklin Language Master is a talking electronic dictionary, thesaurus and spell checker.
 This unit is designed for individuals with visual impairments and those who are blind.

 Talking Digital Recorder

 This device is used for recording class lectures for anyone who has difficulty taking notes by hand.
 It has audio feedback that would allow a visually impaired or blind person to use the unit without assistance.

 The Livescribe pen is a smart pen that uses unique micro dot paper to record audio that is synced with handwritten notes.
 It allows the user to go back and review incomplete or missed notes.

-In addition to general usage apps, tablets can be equipped with a variety of adaptive technology apps to provide access to the blind and visually impaired as they utilize commercial apps on the device.
+Tablets are equipped with a variety of Assistive Technology apps to provide access to the blind and visually impaired as they utilize commercial apps on the device.